-The Flats is a culturally significant area on the floodplain between Shepparton and Mooroopna that was home to many Aboriginal families after the Cummeragunja Walk Off in 1939.
+The Flats is a culturally significant area on the floodplain in the Shepparton Regional Park between Shepparton and Mooroopna that was home to many Aboriginal families after the Cummeragunja Walk Off in 1939.
 Along The Flats Walk path, stories are shared through interpretive signage of historical events.